 - Somewhat slower, but still normal motor and language functioning

 - Problems with memory issues, but being aware of the challenges

 - Aware of present date, time and environment

 Sometimes, both conditions can affect a person simultaneously.
 Brent Forester, MD, director of the mood disorders division in the geriatric psychiatry research program at McLean Hospital in Belmont, MA, shares, “40 to 50% of people with Alzheimer’s disease get depression, but depression also may be a risk factor for Alzheimer’s.”

 If you suspect either depression or dementia in a senior you love, schedule an appointment as soon as possible with the person’s doctor.
 Receiving a correct diagnosis and beginning a treatment plan is imperative.

 Help for depression might include an antidepressant as well as professional counseling, or hospitalization if the challenges are severe and require more in-depth treatment.
 Dementia care commonly involves medications that help with specific symptoms, like sleep problems, memory loss, or changes in behavior.

-If someone you love has been diagnosed with depression and/or dementia, or is struggling with any other challenges of aging, Harmony Home Health & Hospice of Clearfield can help.
-With our full range of Clearfield home health care services, including skilled care, balance improvement, cardio management, diabetes management, home monitoring, and more, we’re here for whatever individual needs your loved one is facing.
+If someone you love has been diagnosed with depression and/or dementia, or is struggling with any other challenges of aging, the top provider of home health in Albuquerque, Harmony Home Health & Hospice, can help.
+With our full range of Albuquerque home health care services, including skilled care, balance improvement, cardio management, diabetes management, home monitoring, and more, we’re here for whatever individual needs your loved one is facing.
 Call us at 1-877-I-NEED-CARE for more information or to schedule a free in-home consultation.
 Visit our Service Area page for a full list of the communities we serve.